-- Players and volunteers must be registered on the Hockey Canada Registry (HCR) in order to participate in EVMHA on-ice activities (practices, games, tournaments, etc.). - A player is considered registered when: - o An online registration form has been submitted, and the registration fee has been paid. - The deadline for registration payment is September 1st. - o They are correctly registered and insured by the EVMHA registrar with Hockey Canada and BC Hockey. - Volunteers are considered registered when: - They have applied for a bench staff position online and are assigned to a team by the EVMHA coach coordinator. - They are correctly registered and insured by the EVMHA registrar with Hockey Canada and BC Hockey. - Players must register in the age division set out in Hockey Canada guidelines. - Players trying out for the FMHA Raiders or the Cranbrook Bucks must first register with EVMHA and pay their pre-registration fee of \$50.00. - If there are any questions about registration, contact the EVMHA registrar. - The EVMHA reserves the right to change registration fees from season to season. - Every year, the EVMHA sets a registration deadline.
-The registration deadline will be indicated on the EVMHA website and social media sites.
-In addition, an email will be sent to previously registered players regarding deadlines.
-Players who hope to register for minor hockey after the registration deadline require the association's approval and should contact the EVMHA registrar.
+- Players and volunteers must register on the Hockey Canada Registry (HCR) to participate in EVMHA on-ice activities (practices, games, tournaments, etc.). - A player is considered registered when: - An online registration form has been submitted, and the registration fee has been paid. - They are correctly registered and insured by the EVMHA Registrar with Hockey Canada and BC Hockey. - Volunteers are considered registered when: - They have applied for a bench staff position online and are assigned to a team by the EVMHA Bench Staff Coordinator. - They are correctly registered and insured by the EVMHA Registrar with Hockey Canada and BC Hockey.